The Lord’s Supper – The Meal of the New Covenant

 We suffer with Jesus by remembering his sufferings.
 This is what we also do when taking the Lord’s Supper.

-(8) Paul and Timothy wrote to the Philippians:
+(8) Paul and Timothy wrote:

 10 I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, 11 and so, somehow, attaining to the resurrection from the dead.
 (Phil 3:10+11)